dafer45/TBTK/README.md

 ### Third party licenses
 #### json/TBTK/json.hpp (for serialization)
 A third-party library hosted at https://github.com/nlohmann/json and is licensed under the MIT license.

+#### External/TBTK/External/Boost/gnuplot-iostream.h (exeprimental plotter)
+This Boost header file is licensed under the Boost license.

+#### Lib/include/TBTK/Visualization/MatPlotLib/ (Matplotlib based plotter)
-Similarly the Boost header file gnuplot-iostream.h in External/TBTK/External/Boost/ is licensed under the Boost license.
-A rewritten version of matplotlib-cpp (https://github.com/lava/matplotlib-cpp) is also included in External/TBTK/External/MatPlotLibCpp and Lib/src/Visualization/MatPlotLib/. matplotlib-cpp is originally licensed under the MIT license.
+Some of the files in this and the corresponding source folder are based on a rewritten version of matplotlib-cpp (https://github.com/lava/matplotlib-cpp), which originally is licensed under the MIT license.

 # Cite